Angeline of Marsciano: Foundress

 Angelina settled in Foligno about 1394.
 She soon joined the Monastery of St. Anna, a small community of women Franciscan tertiaries, which had been founded in 1388 by the Blessed Paoluccio Trinci, (died 1390) a Franciscan friar who had been related to her sister through marriage.
 Known as the "Monastery of the Countesses"—due to the social standing of most of its members, he had established it out of his vision of having these noble women of the city serve as an evangelizing force in their society.
 The women lived ascetic lives in the monastery, and, not being nuns, followed a very informal structure, free to come and go as they wished, that they might be able to serve the poor and sick of the region.

 Angelina took a leadership role in the small group and began to organize their lives into a more regular form.
-By 1397 she was considered the leader of the twelve founding members.
-In 1403 she was able to obtain a papal bull from Pope Boniface IX which formally recognized the status of the house as a monastery.
+By 1397 she was considered the leader of the 12 founding members.
+In 1403, she was able to obtain a papal bull from Pope Boniface IX which formally recognized the status of the house as a monastery.
 The reputation of the community in Foligno was so successful that quickly communities of Franciscan tertiary women (called bizocche locally) throughout the region sought to affiliate with them.
-Communities under her authority were soon established in Florence, Spoleto, Assisi, and Viterbo, along with eleven others, before Angelina's death in 1435.
+Communities under her authority were soon established in Florence, Spoleto, Assisi and Viterbo, along with 11 others, before her death in 1435.